Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Abstract

 \section{Abstract}

-In this paper, the author establishes the existence of positive entire solutions to a general class of semilinear poly-harmonic systems under certain non-degeneracy conditions, which includes equations and systems of the weighted Hardy--Littlewood--Sobolev type as motivating examples.
+In this paper, the author establishes the existence of positive entire solutions to a general class of semilinear poly-harmonic systems, which includes equations and systems of the weighted Hardy--Littlewood--Sobolev type.
 The novel method used implements the classical shooting method enhanced by topological degree theory.
 The key steps of the method are to first construct a target map which aims the shooting method and the non-degeneracy conditions guarantee the continuity of this map.
-With the continuity of the target map, we apply a topological argument from degree theory to show the existence of zeros of the target map.
+With the continuity of the target map, a topological argument is used to show the existence of zeros of the target map.
 The existence of zeros of the map along with a non-existence theorem for the corresponding Navier boundary value problem imply the existence of positive solutions for the class of poly-harmonic systems.